I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Here’s The Atlantic (September 2013), “Kennedy was correct.
 To state Ich bin Berliner would have suggested being born in Berlin, whereas adding the word ein implied being a Berliner in spirit.
 His audience understood that he meant to show his solidarity.”

 It’s easy to poke fun at people who have trouble translating into English: it’s time to fess up.

 My wife and I went on a touring on holiday in Spain in 1975, confident that my theoretical mastery of the Spanish language would be useful.

-For decades computer wizards have been trying to develop real time language translators.
-Anybody using Google Translate knows there’s a way to go yet.
-The story is that an early attempt to translate the phrase “The spirit is willing but the flesh is weak” into Russian and then back into English yielded “The vodka is good but the meat is rotten.”
+- For decades computer wizards have been trying to develop real-time language translators.
+Anybody using Google Translate knows there’s a way to go yet in achieving success.
+The story is that an early attempt to translate the phrase “The spirit is willing, but the flesh is weak” into Russian and then back into English yielded “The vodka is good, but the meat is rotten.”
 The yarn has been told so often that its origin is impossible to trace or verify.

 - “Eye Rhymes.”
 Helen Bowyer, The English Spelling Society, undated.